Best Practice

 Thematic analysis can involve any number of qualitative research methods to collect data, including:

 Any unstructured data set, particularly any data set that captures social phenomena, can benefit from thematic analysis.
-The main consideration in ensuring a rigor in data collection for thematic analysis is ensuring that your data is representative of the population or phenomenon you are trying to capture.
+The main consideration in ensuring rigor in data collection for thematic analysis is ensuring that your data is representative of the population or phenomenon you are trying to capture.

 The thematic analysis process